shivtejsul/DSA/README.md

 # DSA
-This is the repository for learning DSA in C++
+This is the repository for learning DSA in C++.